lilstav/lilstav/windows_10_lite.md

 4.All windows 10 privacy settings in one row

 [Windows]
-Task bar,notification and start have the same/close colors
+Task bar/notification and start have the same color attribute

 The windows settings window opens in the middle